submitted by the PEI Employment Standards Branch

-Pay for a two-week vacation is based on four percent of an employee’s total income earned over the previous 12 months; a three-week vacation is based on six percent of the employee’s total income earned over the same period.
+An employer accrues vacation pay earned by an employee and then pays it to the employee for the vacation.
+Pay for a two-week vacation is based on four per cent of an employee’s total income earned over the previous 12 months; a three-week vacation is based on six per cent of the employee’s total income earned over the same period.

 Vacation pay and part-time, year-round employees

-A part-time employee is someone who works less than 90 percent of normal working hours.
-Once the employer receives written notice, vacation pay must be paid to the employee no later than one month after the end of the employee’s 12-month period of employment.
+A part-time employee is someone who works for less than 90 per cent of their normal working hours.
+Once the employer receives the written notice, they must pay the vacation pay to the employee no later than one month after the end of the employee’s 12-month period.

 Seasonal or short-term employees are entitled to vacation pay but not vacation time.
-These employees can receive vacation pay with their pay or as a lump sum at the end of their employment.
-A seasonal or short-term employee can receive vacation pay with their pay as long as the employee has agreed.
-The employer’s pay records will show vacation pay was paid on the employee’s pay and the pay statements will show vacation pay is being paid on each pay.
+As a result, these employees can get vacation pay either on their pays or as a lump sum at the end of their employment.
+A seasonal or short-term employee can get vacation pay on their pays as long as the employee has agreed; the employer’s pay records show vacation pay was paid on the employee’s pays, and the pay statements show vacation pay is being paid on each pay.

 On occasion, a paid (statutory) holiday such as Canada Day or Labour Day can occur on an employee’s paid vacation.
 If this happens and as long as the employee is entitled to the paid holiday, the employee’s vacation is extended by an extra day.
 On the other hand, pay to an employee for sick leave is not considered to be pay for vacation or pay in lieu of vacation.

-The Branch is located in Charlottetown at Sherwood Business Centre, second floor,161 St. Peter’s Road.
+The Branch is located at Sherwood Business Centre, second floor, 161 St. Peter’s Road, Charlottetown.